dnkats/mom/README.md

 1. Create symbolic link, alias, or simply rename to `mom`.
 2. Add `complete -c mom` to your `.bashrc` to have an autocompletion of commands (see also tip 4)
 3. Put the folder with your help files to Dropbox by setting `InfoDir = ~/Dropbox/mom` in your `~/.momrc`.
-4. To have a more advance autocompletion add to your `.bashrc` the following code:
+4. To have a more advance autocompletion add the following code to your `.bashrc` Here is the code:
     #  Completion for mom:
     #
     #  mom [command] [option]